RuntimeConverter/runtimeconverter-lib-docs/README.md

 Use of the term "supported" in this document and elsewhere does not mean that we provide any warranty or expectation of support.
 You are welcome to raise any issues you have experienced in the "Issues" section of this repository, or privately, but they will be triaged and added to a backlog of issues and features not yet developed.

+## Conversion issues

+There are many reasons a conversion might fail to produce any results at all.
+Known conversion issues include:

+* Using elements not yet supported (ex. namespaces, yield, traits, etc)
+* Submitting code with parse errors anywhere in the project
+* Using functions whose definition cannot be found (this includes extensions like memcache)

+If that is the case, you should check back in 6 months to a year to see if your project is now.

+We hope to replace these fatal errors with output logs and to add the missing features and extensions in a later version of the converter and runtime library.

 ## Installation

-1. Create a read-accessible folder named "/var/runtimeconverter"
-2. Create read-write-accessible folders named "/var/runtimeconverter/sessionData" and "/var/runtimeconverter/temp".
-3. Download your platform specific binaries and place them in the "/var/runtimeconverter" folder.
+1. Download the binary files (see links below)
+2. Install Java 8 if not installed already
+3. Install HomeBrew of MacPorts (macOS only) if not installed already
+4. Run the installation script for you platform and verify that the finish successfully.
-4. Create a project of some kind from your converted code zip results, such as with Eclipse or IntelliJ
+5. Create a project of some kind from your converted code zip results, such as with Eclipse or IntelliJ
-5. Download the Java dependencies and include them in your project.
+6. Include the Java dependencies (javaLibs folder and RuntimeConverterLib.jar) and include them in your project.
-6. Download the main runtime library .JAR file and include it in your project.
+7. Compile and run/deploy your project.
-7. Attempt to compile

 ## Run on Web